RichardrZh/MergePDF/README.md

 ## Introduction

-MergePDF is a simple lightweight windows forms application for merging PDFs, written in C\#, and published using .NET Core.
+MergePDF is a simple lightweight windows forms application for merging PDFs, written in C\#, and published using .NET 7.

 <!-- The final self-contained build is located in the ```release/``` folder.
 Note: as github file size limit is 100mb and final self-contained exe is ~170mb, the exe cannot be uploaded. -->